AdiSingh168/spring-security/section6/springsecsection6/README.md

 implementing Spring's own Authentication Provider.
 In this currently, we are only doing normal password matching.
 - Also, we have separated the prod and non-prod authentication processes based upon the spring boot's active profile. prod profile has authentication enabled for the restricted APIs.
 But non-prod doesn't have any authentication enabled, only the username needs to be a valid one.
+- For the prod profile, we will have proper authentication, where the username and password need to be correct.
+But, for the default profile, there is basically no authentication.
+Only the password should be non-null and the username needs to be a valid one.